 She smiled. " You're just going to miss my biscuits and red-eye gravy."

-The man blushed to his ears and gave an emphatic nod. " And everything else
+The man blushed to his ears and gave an emphatic nod. " And everything else you cook."

 " I'll leave recipes."

 " Much obliged."

 She released a long sigh and grinned. " By golly, that finance company can have the trailer with my blessing."

 " After all," she hugged herself to make sure she was awake, " who needs a rundown old trailer when they have a castle?"

 See below for recipe of Bridget's Bodacious Mulligan Stew.

 Magic--the next book in the Mulligan Series!